jonsuh/jonsuh.com/_posts/2015-11-13-javascript-templating-without-a-library.md

 ## Why JavaScript Templating?

 JavaScript templating can be useful if you want dynamic content but don’t have server-side templating available.
-It also can argubly minimize the amount of data that’s returned to the client (e.g. data as JSON only instead of the entire markup), making sites faster and servers more responsive by lowering bandwidth and load.
+It also can argubly minimize the amount of data that’s returned to the client (e.g. data as an object or JSON instead of the entire markup), making sites faster and servers more responsive by lowering bandwidth and load.
 Let’s say you have a list, and each list item has the following markup:

 ```html
 <li class="list-item">